-It is a way to learn from within, from your organism, instead of from the outside.
+Sensobic is a way to learn from within, from your organism, instead of from the outside.

-In Sensobic, we work with small, safe movements and spend some time on sensing how they affect us.
 How do my feet rest on the ground when I stand?
 What if I first massage the sole of my foot with a cork ball, how do I stand then?
 How do I walk?
 How does it affect the rest of my body and my breathing?

 Awakening the ability to perceive with the whole organism, not just the head, allows us to access our whole self and thus we can feel more alive, more present, more genuine.
 Our self-knowledge increases and we approach our true nature.